AITO M7

+Initially only available in range-extended form, the M7 is also available in battery electric form beginning with the second generation.

 First generation (2022)

 The AITO M7 is a 5-seater, two-row (since 2023) or 6-seater, three-row SUV.
 The second row comes with Zero Gravity Seats which unfold to offer a more comfortable position for passengers.
 AITO claims that by bringing knees and hips to the same level and ensuring the angle between thighs and torso is precisely at 113 degrees, they could improve the blood circulation.
 The sound system in the M7 is provided by Huawei and comes with 19 speakers in 7.1 surround sound setup.

 In March 2023, the AITO M7 was briefly rebranded as Huawei AITO M7 before Yu Chengdong, a Huawei executive issued that all promotional materials related to Huawei will be removed on April 1 from AITO stores.